AfzalivE/afzalive.github.io/_drafts/2020-10-15-multiple-navigation-graphs-with-jetpack-compose-navigation.md

 ## Back button doesn't seem to work properly

 It seems that back button taps get intercepted by the `NavHostController` even if we leave the tab containing the `NavHost` (i.e. the Dashboard Screen).
-I'm not sure why this is happening and it looks like a bug (I have to confirm this from someone before I file a bug though).
+I'm not sure why this is happening and it looks like a bug but I could be wrong.
+I have to confirm this before I file a bug.

 In the meantime, I have found that disabling the `NavHostController`'s OnBackPressed functionality in `onDispose` seems to fix this.
 When NavDashboard is recomposed, this resets back to true.